 Fall Pansies (Violas)-This is a great way to extend your color into November and beyond.
 While most mums have gone by, these guys, with proper maintenance, will flower their heads off.
 Plant them in drifts, in pots or even tuck a few in to spruce up a tired hanging basket.
 These cheery faces do especially well with the warm ground temps and cool nights of autumn.
 They usually will flower through the first couple of hard frosts.
 Hardier varieties even winter over and provide unexpected delights the following spring.
 Imagine their deep purples set off against the brilliant pinks of ornamental kales.
 The nice thing about it is it will look great whether planted in the landscape or potted up for the front door!

 Well, those are but a few of many great ways to liven up your fall landscapes.
 Sedum, hardy perennial Hibiscus and Asters are other opportunities.
 Stop by with any questions.
 We are always here to help.
-Fall is a beautiful time, and after all, Fall is for Planting!
+Fall is a beautiful time and it’s in fashion now, and after all, Fall is for Planting!

 Fall is a great time to plant trees, shrubs, bareroot perennials and bulbs.